isotopp/isotopp.github.io/_posts/2019-12-02-cloning-and-splitting-logical-volumes.md

 As the backing storage fills up, the snapshot will fail once it is running out of free space.
-If you still have free space, it is possible to extend the backing store using `lvextend -L+50G /dev/vg00/SNAPSHOT` with a life snapshot being held.
+If you still have free space, it is possible to extend the backing store using `lvextend -L+50G /dev/vg00/SNAPSHOT` with a live snapshot being held.

 Reads to the original mysqlVol can be satisfied the normal way